gaehlerm/SoftwareEngineering/README.md

 // DRY does not always have to be obeyed that strictly.
 Repeat yourself until it is clear what the acronym should be.

 You should not copy paste your own code (copying from Stackoverflow is fine though).
 This creates code duplications and violates the Do not Repeat Yourself (DRY) principle [citation The pragmatic programmer].
-And if you do, you should refactor out the duplication immediately and write it for instance into a function.
-If you have duplicated code, something is not done by one object but rather by two.
+Instead you should refactor the code you want to copy into a dedicated function.
+If you have duplicated code, something is not done by one object but rather by two or more.
 Instead write a function and use the function from now on.
 This explanation here covers most cases violating the SRP.

 The DRY principle also applies to processes like building your project.
 If you have to execute many steps for building your project, there is something wrong.
 Instead you should automate the whole process.
 Write scripts to build and test your project.
 [97-things-every-programmer-should-know chapter 63, chapter 42].
 The build should be one step running through without any warnings or errors.
 Warnings are unnecessary mental work.
 Even if ignored.
 Clean them up immediately. // where did I write something similar before? -> chapter automation?